-There aren't too many budget properties out there but this one reasonably priced compared to the other ones in the area.
+There aren’t too many budget properties here, but this one reasonably priced compared to the other ones in the area.
 Complimentary continental breakfast is included and wifi is available throughout.
-At the inn you'll find a garden and a terrace, and beach huts.
+At the inn you’ll find a garden and a terrace, and beach huts.

 This is an aparthotel just 5 minutes walk from Nawiliwili Park.
 Featuring a heated saltwater pool, this is ideal for families with apartments that include a living room, dining space, full kitchen, washing machines and dryers.